NOTICE OF PRIVACY PRACTICES: THOMAS JEFFERSON UNIVERSITY, THOMAS JEFFERSON UNIVERSITY HOSPITALS, INC. AND JEFFERSON UNIVERSITY PHYSICIANS

 You may request, and we will accommodate, any reasonable written request from you to receive your PHI by alternative means of communication or at alternative locations.
 For example, you may instruct us not to contact you by telephone at home, or you may give us a mailing address other than your home for test results.

 D. Right to Revoke Your Authorization

 You may revoke your authorization, except to the extent that we have already used or disclosed your PHI.
-A revocation form is available upon request from one of the Jefferson Privacy Officers, as noted below.
-This form must be completed by you and returned to the Privacy Officer.
+A revocation form is available upon request from the Jefferson Privacy Office, as noted below.
+This form must be completed by you and returned to the Privacy Office.